solo-io/gloo/docs/content/operations/production_deployment/_index.md

 #### Affinity/Anti-Affinity

-To configure affinity and anti-affinity rules for the `gateway-proxy` deployment when you install Gloo Edge via Helm, set values for the `gatewayProxies.NAME.affinity` and `gatewayProxies.NAME.antiAffinity` fields, respectively, in your values override file.
+To configure affinity and anti-affinity rules for the `gateway-proxy` deployment when you install Gloo Gateway via Helm, set values for the `gatewayProxies.NAME.affinity` and `gatewayProxies.NAME.antiAffinity` fields, respectively, in your values override file.

 For example, the following snippet of a values override file sets affinity rules on the `gateway-proxy` deployment: